MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 1. On the **az140-21-hp1_Autoscale_Scheduler** blade, in the vertical menu on the left side, in the **Development Tools** section, select **Logic app designer**.
 1. On the designer pane, click the rectangle labeled **Recurrence** and note that you can use it to control frequency in which the need for autoscaling is evaluated.

-### Exercise 2: Verify and review autoscaling of Windows Virtual Desktop session hosts
+### Exercise 2: Verify and review autoscaling of Azure Virtual Desktop session hosts

 The main tasks for this exercise are as follows:

-1. Verify autoscaling of Windows Virtual Desktop session hosts
+1. Verify autoscaling of Azure Virtual Desktop session hosts
-1. Use Azure Log Analytics to track Windows Virtual Desktop events
+1. Use Azure Log Analytics to track Azure Virtual Desktop events

-#### Task 1: Verify autoscaling of Windows Virtual Desktop session hosts
+#### Task 1: Verify autoscaling of Azure Virtual Desktop session hosts

-1. To verify the autoscaling of the Windows Virtual Desktop session hosts, within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Virtual machines** and, on the **Virtual machines** blade, review the status of the three Azure VMs in the **az140-21-RG** resource group.
+1. To verify the autoscaling of the Azure Virtual Desktop session hosts, within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Virtual machines** and, on the **Virtual machines** blade, review the status of the three Azure VMs in the **az140-21-RG** resource group.
 1. Verify that two of the three Azure VMs are either in the process of being deallocated or are already **Stopped (deallocated)**.

    >**Note**: As soon as you verify that autoscaling is working, you should disable the Azure Logic app to minimize the corresponding charges.